Budget Travel in Honduras, Naturally

 sample tour information.

-Low season airfares to Honduras from Miami start in the $400 range, and U.S. connections will add another $100-$250.
+Low season airfares to Honduras from Miami start in the $280 range.
 Fewer tourists arrive during the rainy season (called “winter” locally) between May and October.